SAKryukov/remoting-dotnet/article/article.md

 In .NET Core and .NET 5, old good remoting and WCF have been deprecated.

-How to develope software without remoting?
+How to develop software without remoting?
 Well, there are 3rd-party remoting or RPC frameworks, but 3rd-party is 3rd-party.
 But how about taking just 3 my C# files and having it all in no time, with pretty universal and flexible features?

 ## Usage

-First, the developer of applications needs to create some definition common for the client and server parts.
+First, the developer of applications needs to create some definitions common for the client and server parts.
 This is some *service contract* and a port number.

 The service contract is just the application-specific interface type.
 It does not need any attributes and does not have to be derived from any particular interface.

-Then, on the server side this interface should be implemented by some class that can be called, for example, `Implementation`.
+Then, on the server side, this interface should be implemented by some class that can be called, for example, `Implementation`.
 A single instance of this class needs to be created.
 Now the generic `Server` class should connect this implementation with a network.
 Assuming the `port` is the service port number, and `Implementation` implements the interface `IMyContract`, this is how it is done:

 ~~~{lang=C#}{id=code-new-server}
 var server = new Remoting.Server<IMyContract, Implementation>(